The French Revolution was a dramatic break with Europe's feudal past. As such it is the most important event

 French Republic and then with Napoleon's Empire.
 The resulting wars and campaigns were the most significant in

-influences.
+impacts.
 The dress of aristocracy came into question.
 Powdered wigs disappeared very quickly.
 Knee breeches

 endured longer as they were also worn by the bourgeoisie.
 The working class had already begun wearing long